Homemade Smoked Sausage

 1. Step 1:

-How to make hot smoked sausage at home?
-Prepare all the products according to the list.
-It is better to use fresh meat that has not been frozen.
-For the recipe, I took pork and beef, you can take poultry or any other.
+How do you make hot-smoked sausage at home?
+Gather everything on the list.
+It's best to use fresh meat that hasn't been frozen.
+For this recipe I used pork and beef, but you could use poultry or anything else.

 2. Step 2:

-Release the meat from the veins and films, cut it into small pieces.
-Add salt and spices, mix thoroughly.
-Take the amount of salt and spices to your liking, you may need a little less of them than indicated in the recipe.
-Wrap the meat container with cling film and send it to the refrigerator to marinate for a few hours, I usually leave it overnight.
+Trim the sinew and membrane off the meat and cut it into small pieces.
+Add the salt and spices and mix thoroughly.
+Adjust the salt and spices to your taste — you may want a bit less than the recipe calls for.
+Cover the bowl with plastic wrap and refrigerate to marinate for a few hours; I usually leave it overnight.

 3. Step 3:

-Chop the fresh lard as finely as possible.
-To make the fat cut easily, place it in the freezer for a while.
-Next, when cutting, use a sharp knife with a thin blade.
+Chop the fresh fatback as finely as you can.
+It's easier to cut if you chill it in the freezer first, and use a sharp knife with a thin blade.

 4. Step 4:

-Add the lard to the meat and mix everything well.
-Minced meat can be passed through a meat grinder or left in this form.
+Add the fatback to the meat and mix everything well.
+You can run the mixture through a meat grinder or leave it chopped as is.

 5. Step 5:

-Prepare the shell.
-Soak the cherries in water for 10-15 minutes, then drain the water, and rinse the intestines again in cold water.
+Prepare the casings.
+Soak them in water for 10–15 minutes, then drain and rinse them once more in cold water.

 6. Step 6: